 Chickenpox is caused by the varicella virus and is highly contagious.
 It can be serious during pregnancy.
 Sometimes, chickenpox can cause birth defects.
-If you’ve had chickenpox in the past, it is unlikely you will catch it again and your baby will be fine.
-If you have not had chickenpox or if you’re not sure, you should see your doctor right away.
+If you have had chickenpox in the past, it is unlikely you will catch it again.
+If you have not had chickenpox or if you are not sure, you should see your doctor.
 Your doctor will test your blood to see if you are immune.

-Many people who don’t remember having chickenpox are immune anyway.
-If your blood test shows that you’re not immune, you can take medicines to make your illness less severe and possibly help protect your baby from chickenpox.
+Many people who don’t remember having chickenpox are immune.
+If your blood test shows that you are not immune, you can take medicines to make your illness less severe and help protect your baby from chickenpox.

 What should I do if I’m exposed to fifth disease?

 Fifth disease is a common virus in children.
-Half of all adults are susceptible to fifth disease and can catch it from children.
+About half of all adults are sensitive to fifth disease and can catch it from children.

-Children who have fifth disease usually develop a rash on their body and have cold-like symptoms.
-They may have red cheeks that look like they’ve been slapped or pinched.
-Adults who get fifth disease don’t usually have the “slapped cheek” rash.
-Adults who contract fifth disease usually have very sore joints.
+Children who have fifth disease often get a rash on their body and have cold-like symptoms.
+Their cheeks may be red and look like they’ve been slapped or pinched.
+Adults who get fifth disease do not usually have the “slapped cheek” rash.
+Adults who contract fifth disease often have very sore joints.

 If you get fifth disease early in your pregnancy, you could have a miscarriage.
-Fifth disease can also cause birth defects in your baby (such as severe anemia).
-If you’re exposed to fifth disease, call your doctor.
+Fifth disease also can cause birth defects in your baby, such as severe anemia.
+Call your doctor if you are exposed to fifth disease.
 Your doctor may have you take a blood test to see if you’re immune.
-You may also need an ultrasound exam to see if the baby has been infected.
+You also may need an ultrasound exam to see if the baby has been infected.

 What if I’m exposed to cytomegalovirus?

-Cytomegalovirus usually doesn’t cause any symptoms, so you probably won’t know if you have it.
-It’s the most common infection that can be passed from mother to baby.
+Cytomegalovirus usually doesn’t cause any symptoms.
+This makes it hard to know if you have it.
+It is the most common infection that can be passed from mother to baby.
 Cytomegalovirus affects 1 of every 100 pregnant women.
-It can cause birth defects (such as hearing loss, development disabilities or even death of the fetus).
+It can cause birth defects, such as hearing loss, development disabilities, or even death of the fetus.

-It’s important to prevent cytomegalovirus because there’s no way to treat it.
-Women who work in day care centers and in a health care setting have the highest risk of getting infected.
-Pregnant women with these jobs should wash their hands after handling diapers and avoid nuzzling or kissing the babies.
+It’s important to prevent cytomegalovirus because there is no way to treat it.
+Women who work in day care centers or a health care setting have the highest risk of getting infected.
+Pregnant women with these jobs should wash their hands after handling diapers and avoid snuggling or kissing the babies.
 If you think you’ve been exposed to a person who has cytomegalovirus, you should see your doctor right away.

 Since 1969, almost all children have had the rubella vaccine, so it is a rare disease today.
-At the first prenatal visit, all pregnant women should be tested to see if they’re immune to rubella.
-Women who are not immune to rubella should get the vaccine after the baby is born.
-It’s even better to be tested before you get pregnant, so that you can get the vaccine if you need it.
+At the first prenatal visit, all pregnant women should be tested to see if they are immune to rubella.
+Women who are not immune should get the vaccine after the baby is born.
+Talk to your doctor if you are trying to become pregnant.
+Then you can get the vaccine in advance if you are not immune.

 Copyright © American Academy of Family Physicians